ro-rok/AniExplorer/README.md

 # Anime Recommendation System

-This project is an Anime Recommendation System that allows users to find anime similar to their favorite ones.
-The application is built using Flask for the backend and React for the frontend.
+This project is an Anime Recommendation System that allows users to find anime that is similar to their favorite ones.
+The application uses Flask for the backend and React for the frontend.
 It utilizes a pre-trained model to recommend similar animes and retrieves anime details from the MyAnimeList (MAL) API.

 ## Table of Contents